GoogleChrome/web.dev/src/site/content/en/blog/web-platform-05-2023/index.md

 ### Compressions Streams API

 Now supported in all three major engines due to inclusion in Firefox 113, the Compressions Streams API enables the compression and decompression of streams.
-THis means that JavaScript applications no longer need to bundle a compression library.
+This means that JavaScript applications no longer need to bundle a compression library.

 {% BrowserCompat 'api.CompressionStream' %}